David E. Duncan

 Specializing in:

-The past few years have seen me working primarily as a Creative Consultant, helping to develop clients' ideas and plot elements into structured treatments and scripts, create presentation visuals (key frame illustrations and "sizzle reels"), and advise on production logistics for their potential feature, television and internet projects.
+The past half dozen years have seen me working primarily as a Creative Consultant, helping to develop clients' ideas and plot elements into structured treatments and scripts, create presentation visuals (key frame illustrations and "sizzle reels"), and advise on production logistics for their potential feature, television and internet projects.

 Though I always enjoy working as a artist or animator on large studio projects, I feel I'm most useful when I can combine several of my skills into a single supervisory position for smaller projects that have limited crew resources, and need one creative vision to pull together several disciplines.
 Ride show media and 2nd units are perfect examples of where combining my directing, writing, art directing, visual effects, and animatic editing experience into a single position can benefit a small-to-medium-sized production.
 Helping develop story elements and visuals of the sci-fi, fantasy, historical, and action genres are my forte, as so much of my career has involved creating worlds and environments that don't exist...